 Alas, this is a sure recipe for an abandoned blog, of which there are already far too many littered across the internet.
 Yes, even artists need to be methodical about this kind of thing if they wish their blog to attract the loyal base of readers needed for sustained success.
 As a rule of thumb, we would therefore suggest that you publish a new blog post at least once a week.

 If that sounds a little daunting, consider writing all of your blog posts for the month in advance and scheduling their publication so that even when you’re busy, your readers will always be greeted with fresh content.

 3. What format should your blog posts be?

-You might find yourself writing ‘list’ articles, for example, which each consist of a series of generally numbered points, complete with a catchy title – think something like “7 things you never knew about X”, or “10 reasons why you should do Y”.
+For example, you might find yourself writing list articles, which consist of a series of generally numbered points, complete with a catchy title.
+Think something like “7 things you never knew about X”, or “10 reasons why you should do Y”.
 Readers seem to love list articles, perhaps because they’re so easily digestible and it’s obvious what kind of content they will be reading before they start.